 I’m not sure exactly why this works, but it does.
-I think when I put on my lace-up shoes, my feet are telling my brain that it’s go time and there’s no going back and crawling back under the covers (which you can’t do any way because the bed is already made).
+I think when you have a routine, you are telling my brain that it’s go-time and there’s no going back and crawling back under the covers (which you can’t do anyway because the bed is already made).

-So your bed is made and your shoes are on and you’ve stumbled into the kitchen to the smell of coffee and suddenly you hear a Facebook beep from your phone.
+So your bed is made and you are tackling your list and you’ve stumbled into the kitchen to the smell of coffee and suddenly you hear a Facebook beep from your phone.

 And you want to reach for it.

 If you reach for Facebook it might turn into Twitter which might turn into e-mail or Instagram or Snapchat or Tumbler and you before you know it Good Morning America isn’t playing on the television anymore and the View is on.